Theories

 Falsifiability

-The concept of falsifiability was advocated by the philosopher Karl Popper , and we have already seen how to apply it to theories.
-It can also be applied to statements: a statement is falsifiable if we can imagine a situation in the future that contradicts the statement or its meaning.
-For example, the following statement is falsifiable:Falsifiability is about the possibility that an instance could be found that runs counter to the claim being made.
-Thereby, falsifiability is a purely theoretical property of a statement — it does not actually require actually proving or disproving something to be true or false.
+We have already seen how to apply the concept of falsifiability to theories.
+It can also be applied to statements: A statement is falsifiable if we can imagine a situation in the future that contradicts the statement or its meaning.
+For example, the following statement is falsifiable:This view can even be extended to the realm of human emotions.
+Consider the following claim:

 Unfalsifiable statements